My Top Backpacker Tips for Australia

 Here is a list of little things that you will most likely forget to take because you are so used to having them on hand at home:

-Flashlight (so you don’t wake up your roommates), a lock, a roll of tape, specific medication, hand sanitizer, soap, an alarm clock, a good book, a small quick-dry towel, something decorated with your home-country’s flag, a notebook (electronics die), a sturdy water bottle, a Tupperware container, and some photographs of home to show to your new international friends/remind yourself why you left.
+Flashlight (so you don’t wake up your roommates), a lock, a roll of tape, specific medication, hand sanitizer, soap, an alarm clock, a good book, a small quick-dry towel, something decorated with your home-country’s flag, a notebook (electronics die), a sturdy water bottle (use the code DAYOWL10 for 10% off this bottle), a Tupperware container, and some photographs of home to show to your new international friends/remind yourself why you left.

 There is no point in bringing your own sheets because most hostels won’t let you use them and all hostels will provide them.
 Remember to pack well when backpacking in Australia.

 Hostels, Camping, and Getting Stuck in the Rain